Who Is Jonny Moseley?

-Born on August 27, 1975, San Juan, Puerto Rico, Jonny Moseley developed into a skiing prodigy after moving to Northern California.
+Born in 1975 in Puerto Rico, Jonny Moseley developed into a skiing prodigy after moving to Northern California.
 He became a celebrity on the heels of his gold medal-winning performance in the moguls competition at the 1998 Winter Olympics, and performed his famed "Dinner Roll" move during the 2002 Winter Games.
 Moseley has since remained in the spotlight as a television host.

 Jonathan William Moseley was born on August 27, 1975, in San Juan, Puerto Rico.
 The third son of Tom, a developer and contractor, and Barbara, a real estate broker, Moseley moved with his family to the San Francisco suburb of Tiburon in 1978.